lachioma/bonsai_record_cameraFLIR_viaArduino-AudioCapture/README.md

 &nbsp;

+#### N.B.
-**N.B.** If you interrupt the Bonsai program before the end of the trial (trial duration set using the node "TimeSpan"), a few video frames at the end of the video file will not have the corresponding frame TTLs in the audio file.
+If you interrupt the Bonsai program *before* the end of the trial (trial duration set using the node "TimeSpan") by just clicking on "Stop" and not by pressing F8, a few video frames at the end of the video file will not have the corresponding frame TTLs in the audio file.
 This happens because when you interrupt the trial, the audio file will be slighlty cut at the end with respect to the video file (because the last unsaved audio buffer (<0.1 seconds) will be lost).

 ## Camera settings